Assume Positive Intent: Understanding a Younger Generation

-I walked into our family room, and there he was.
+I walked into our family room and there he was.

 This didn’t look good.

 What could he be doing on that laptop that was so important that he didn’t see the mess he had created?
-My leather couch had been vandalized, and I felt disrespected.
-My mind went wild with shock, anger, and disappointment but I bit my tongue.
+My leather couch had been vandalized and I felt disrespected.
+My mind went wild with shock, anger and disappointment, but I bit my tongue.

-Intuitively I knew that this was a moment that needed to be captured on film.
+Intuitively, I knew that this was a moment that needed to be captured on film.
 I took a picture of the scene and shared it in a workshop I gave a few short weeks afterwards.
 I asked the audience members to describe the impression that they got from the picture.

 Here is what really happened when I walked into our family room and saw that scene.

-Rather than freak out over the mess he made, I quietly asked him a simple question: “Louis, what are you doing?”
+Rather than freak out over the mess he had made, I quietly asked him a simple question: “Louis, what are you doing?”

-My anger, frustration, and disappointment evaporated.
+Just like that, my anger, frustration and disappointment evaporated.

 Self-involved?
 Not so much.

-Creative, inspired, and caring about others?
+Creative, inspired and caring about others?
 Absolutely.

 All of a sudden, the mess around him didn’t matter so much.

 I could have easily berated my son for trashing the room, but I would have missed the amazing project he was working on.
 Instead of seeing laziness, I got to experience how kind my son could be.
 I saw potential.

 When I work with senior executives and entrepreneurs, one of the issues that invariably arises is the disappointment and frustration they experience with one or more of their team members.
 What comes up is the notion that each of us has a dialogue that runs in our minds about every single person we come across.
-That dialogue interprets the experiences we have with others and paints a picture that is difficult to undo.
+That dialogue determines the experiences we have with others and paints a picture that is difficult to undo.
 This dialogue can play havoc with our interactions and relationships and create toxic exchanges that are nearly impossible to repair.
-Pay attention to your inner dialogue.

-I invite you to replace your immediate judgement with curiosity, interest, and the instinct to ask questions to learn about the people in your world.
+I invite you to replace your immediate judgement with curiosity, interest and the instinct to ask questions to learn about the people in your world.
 The idea is to assume positive intent.
 It’s a powerful tool that will have a profound effect on your leadership and your relationships.
 Give it a try!

-WANT some help in learning how to assume positive intent with the people in your life, both personally and professionally?
+Want some help learning how to assume positive intent with the people in your life, both personally and professionally?
 Take our Frame of Mind Coaching Assessment and then schedule a complimentary call with us!